 As of December 31, 2021, we had U.S. federal and state net operating loss carryforwards, or NOLs, of \$125.8 million and \$123.0 million, respectively, which may be available to offset future taxable income, if any.
 As of December 31, 2021, we also had federal and state research and development credit carryforwards of \$3.4 million and \$2.8 million, respectively.
 In general, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an "ownership change," generally defined as a greater than 50 percentage point change by value in its equity ownership over a rolling three-year period, is subject to limitations on its ability to utilize its pre-change NOLs and its research and development credit carryforwards to offset future taxable income.
-Our existing NOLs and research and development credit carryforwards to offset future taxable income.
-Our existing NOLs and research and development credit carryforwards to offset future taxable income.
-Our existing NOLs and research and development credit carryforwards could be further limited by Sections 382 and 383 of the Code.
+Our existing NOLs and research and development credit carryforwards to limitations arising from previous ownership changes, and if we undergo an ownership change, our ability to utilize NOLs and research and development credit carryforwards could be further limited by Sections 382 and 383 of the Code.
 In addition, future changes in our stock ownership, some of which might be beyond our control, could result in an ownership change under Sections 382 and 383 of the Code.
 For these reasons, we may not be able to utilize a material portion of the NOLs or research and development credit carryforwards even if we attain profitability.